 - With the cartridge out, first, make sure it is oriented correctly.
-Make sure the pins on the cartridge are lined up with the pins inside the printer.
+Ensure the pins on the cartridge are lined up with the pins inside the printer.
 Also, make sure the hole for the ink also lines up with the matching link in the printer.

 - Insert the ink by sliding it in until you hear a click.
 It would be best if you had to push too hard.

 Need more help with seating your ink cartridge?
-Here are 4 steps to correctly put ink in a Canon printer.
+Here are four steps to correctly put ink in a Canon printer.

 3. Something is Inside the Printer

-One common issue, if your printer is brand new, is there may be some packing material left inside that stops the printer’s internals from moving.
+If your printer is brand new, one common issue is that some packing material may be left inside that stops the printer’s internals from moving.